Welcome to my 100th post!

 Les Sables d’Olonne.
 I was disappointed that I’d made the choice to return to a place I’ve already been (after all, there’s A LOT of France still to see), but on my second day walking along the beach, I realized that my two trips here were the perfect bookends on a challenging winter of adjustment.

 When I was here last, I still felt I had something to prove.
 To whom, I don’t know, but I felt that I had to prove this was the right decision, that I didn’t just move here on a whim.
-I had to make friends, especially French ones . . . maybe find a boyfriend too in order to really assimilate.
+I had to make friends, especially French ones . . . maybe find a boyfriend, really assimilate.
 I had to sink down roots, become fluent in the language, figure it all out.

 I no longer feel that way.
 Moving here has mostly been a great adventure.
-Even if I only stay a year, two years, it wasn’t a mistake to come – it was a dream for 10 years that I finally fulfilled.
+Even if I only stay a year or two, it wasn’t a mistake to come – it was a dream for 10 years that I finally fulfilled.

 As for my actual weekend, it started with a bit of a disappointment.
 Even though the ad stated where the flat was, I didn’t know the town and so I looked at the map on the site.
 The blue “x” represents where the map showed the property . . . the blue dot is where it actually is.
 In typical fashion, I made the best of it and set out on the lovely path that continued all the way into Les Sables d’Olonne.
 The below photo gives a visual of the distance – it’s the city wrapping around the curve!